 At our recent HS2 roundtable at the National College for High-Speed Rail (NCHSR) in Birmingham, we were thrilled to have Neil Brayshaw, director of technical training at NCHSR as a speaker during the debate.
 After the event, we got the chance to chat with Neil about the need to equip students more effectively for employment and his ideas on ways to get children into engineering and major projects such as HS2.

-We also got an exclusive tour of the train from Neil and the chance drive it using virtual reality!
+We also got an exclusive tour of the train from Neil and the chance to drive it using virtual reality!

 We’re finding it significantly challenging when we’re getting young people coming into the education sector after leaving school.
 There’s a national problem around schools training young people just to pass exams.
-What we find when they come to us or other FE college providers is that they’re not equipped with the skills like leadership, problem-solving and teamwork – skills which employers are looking for.
+What we find when they come to us or other FE college providers is that they’re not equipped with the skills like leadership, problem-solving and teamwork – skills that employers are looking for.
 So, we have to develop those skills as part of our programmes.

 Is there a need for schools to value academic and practical skills more equally?
 If so, what steps could schools take to address this balance?